The earliest phases of CNO enrichment in galaxies: Data sets

 \subsection{High-redshift systems}

 Recent JWST observations have captured rest-frame near-ultraviolet (UV) and optical spectra of distant galaxies exhibiting emission lines of C, N, and O from which accurate abundances relative to H have been determined \citep[e.g.,][]{arellano2022,schaerer2022,heintz2023,Cameron23}.
-While most spectra obtained thus far closely resemble those of typical metal-poor star-forming galaxies in the local universe, a few luminous, low-metallicity systems display anomalous, super-solar N/O abundance ratios \citep[e.g.,][]{Cameron23,MarquesChaves2024}, as opposed to less extreme C/O ratios \citep[but see][for an extreme C-emitter at $z \simeq 12.5$]{deugenio2023}.
+While most spectra obtained thus far closely resemble those of typical metal-poor star-forming galaxies in the local universe, a few luminous, low-metallicity systems display {anomalous super-solar C/O or N/O abundance ratios \citep[e.g.,][]{Cameron23,deugenio2024,MarquesChaves2024}}.
 This has given rise to various speculations about the origin of such peculiar chemical features.
 It has been suggested that we might be either witnessing the formation of proto-globular clusters, or detecting the signatures of Wolf-Rayet or AGB stars that lose their outer layers through stellar winds, or having a glimpse into early ISM pollution from Pop~III and/or very massive stars ($m_\star \ge 1000$~M$_\odot$) forming from collisions in dense clusters, or even seeing the effects of the activity of an active galactic nucleus \citep[see][and references therein]{MarquesChaves2024}.

-In Sect.~\ref{reshighz}, we develop GCE models tailored to reproduce the observed properties of the prototype extreme N-emitter GN-z11, resting on our benchmark model for the MW, and compare the predicted abundances with CNO abundance estimates for GN-z11 and other similar systems \citep{Bunker23,Cameron23,Maiolino23,Isobe23,Harikane24,Xu24,Senchyna2024,Ji_GN-z11}.
+In Sect.~\ref{reshighz}, we develop GCE models tailored to reproduce the observed properties of the prototype {extreme C- (GS-z12) and N-emitters (GN-z11),} resting on our benchmark model for the MW.
+We compare the predicted abundances with CNO abundance estimates for {GS-z12,} GN-z11, and other similar systems \citep{Bunker23,Cameron23,Isobe23,Maiolino23,deugenio2024,Harikane24,Ji_GN-z11,Senchyna2024,Xu24}.

-\section{Chemical Evolution Models}
+\section{Chemical evolution models}

 The increasing star-to-star scatter in chemical abundance ratios at low metallicity serves as a powerful tool to understand the earliest phases of the MW chemical enrichment \citep{Argast2004, Cescutti2015, Wehmeyer2015, Griffith23, Vanni23}.
-To gain insights into the early phases of CNO element evolution, we employ a GCE model that has been extensively tested against CNO abundance data in our and external galaxies \citep{Romano17,Romano19,Romano2020}.
+To gain insights into the early phases of CNO element evolution, we employ a GCE model that has been extensively tested against CNO abundance data of our and external galaxies \citep{Romano17,Romano19,Romano2020}.
 While the main focus of previous work was on [Fe/H]~$> -1.5$ environments, here we add a detailed treatment of the first, inhomogeneous phases of galactic chemical enrichment (Sect.~\ref{model implementations}).